pskowronek/Lightning-camera-trigger/README.md

 - Test button - to test the device.
 It simulates lighting interruption and engages the camera trigger (good for testing the whole thing when assembling, and on the field to check whether everything is connected as it should be).
-- In/Out button (that must be pressed first and while it is being pressed, the Test button pressed) - it changes the internal configuration of the sensor between indoor and outdoor use (a proper information on screen is displayed which one is being currently set).
+- In/Out button (that must be pressed first and while it is being pressed, the Test button pressed) - it changes the internal configuration of the sensor between indoor and outdoor use (a proper information on screen is displayed which mode is being currently set).
+- The screen displays the following information:
+  - Sensing in progress
+  - Disruptors in the vicinity
+  - Noisy environment
+  - Lightning occurance along with distance and energy (0-100%)
+  - Number of lightnings sensed in the session
+  - Current mode of operation (indoors/outdoors)
+  - Whether Lightning Sensor has been properly initialized, states the error otherwise

 ## Hardware